Ascarbek/one-socket/readme.md

 }
 ```
 ## Server instance
-Both Schema and Handlers should be supplier to the OneSocket server instance
+Both Schema and Handlers should be supplied to the OneSocket server instance
 ```TypeScript
 OneSocketServer('127.0.0.1', 8123, schema, {
   SignUp: SignUp,